ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 1. Validates Partner ID as per the Partner ID generation policy defined below:
    * Partner ID must be numeric
    * Partner ID generated must be of length of 4 digits
    * Partner ID length must be configurable.
-(Note : Partner ID should start with the first number with the defined digits)
+(Note: Partner ID should start with the first number with the defined digits)
    * Each new Partner ID must be incremented by 1 for each new request
    * Partner ID generation must start from 1000
    * Each generated ID must be unique.